Health & Diet Advice

 Obesity in Dogs

-Obesity in pets is becoming an increasingly common problem within the United Kingdom.
-In a recent report by veterinary surgeons up to 45% of the pets they treat are overweight.
+Obesity in pets is becoming an increasingly common problem within the UK.
+In a report by veterinary surgeons up to 45% of the pets they treat are overweight.
 Worryingly, this report mentioned that only one in three owners know how to check if their pet is overweight.
 These findings are a cause for concern as overweight pets are more at risk from developing health problems such as diabetes mellitus, arthritis, cardiovascular and respiratory problems and some cancers.
 It will also decrease the life expectancy of the pet.

 It is important not to let your dog become overweight.
 It is more difficult to get your dog to lose weight than prevent the weight gain in the first place.